MAINTAINING A HOME

 Jack and Anna, home owners taking on renovations

 Jack and Anna have been dreaming about doing a big renovation to their New South Wales family home.
 They enter into a renovation contract with a licensed builder worth $175,000 in September 2020, and their property is valued at $1 million pre-renovations.
 They also have a combined income of $180,000 per annum.
 The revenue office checks Jack and Anna’s eligibility and documentation and confirms they are Australian citizens, over the age of 18, have a taxable income of under $200,000 per annum based on their 2018-19 tax returns.
 The value of the renovation contract is between $150,000 and $750,000 and the value of the existing property does not exceed $1.5 million.
 This means they may to be eligible for the HomeBuilder grant.

 Finding the right loan to help fund your renovation or home build

 While the HomeBuilder grant program could give you the extra push you’ve been waiting for to build your first home or take on a renovation, you may still need a little more help.
 That’s where Suncorp Bank can come in.
-With flexible loan options for people wanting to build or renovate, Suncorp Bank has a range of home and personal loans that could help with your new build or renovation journey.
+With flexible loan options for people wanting to build or renovate, Suncorp Bank has a range of home loans that could help with your new build or renovation journey.